snobear/mugsy/README.md

 sudo cp /var/mugsy/config.yml.example /var/mugsy/config.yml
 ```

-At a minimum, you'll need to change the elasticsearch host/port.
+At a minimum, you'll need to change the elasticsearch host settings.

 Start the daemon: